 The sun was shining and that was good.
 Summer had gone and autumn, all too brief, was ending.
 The train slipped out of Botanic and I prepared to return to the place I had once called home.

 I walked from the platform to the seafront.
 The beach had gone.
 A field of boulders held the tide at bay.
 They called to me and I climbed up, tempted to run along them all the way to Marino.
 The rocks had given me peace once; crawling, jumping, slipping, falling.
 The pain had been delicious; the bruises, the scrapes, the scars, the leathered hands, proof that I would endure.
 From Marino, I had made it to Cultra and from there to Helen’s Bay.
-Come the spring, I will make this my ritual.
-I will return to my roots.
+Come the spring, I shall make this my ritual.
+I shall return to my roots.

 I turned away, and slipped beneath the railway bridge, into the subway, then up to pay my respects at the War Memorial.
 A wreath lay upon fresh white paint and, above me, the bronze soldier stood in perfect detail; life size; his face, his rifle, his bayonet as real as the mud that clung to his legs as he advanced, hopelessly, across the mire of Northern France.